Church of the Province of the Indian Ocean

 The Church of the Province of the Indian Ocean is a province of the Anglican Communion.
 It covers the islands of Madagascar, Mauritius and the Seychelles.
-The current Archbishop and Primate is James Wong, Bishop of Seychelles.
+The current Archbishop and Primate is Gilbert Rateloson Rakotondravelo, Bishop of Fianarantsoa.

-Anglican realignment

 The Church of the Province of the Indian Ocean is a member of the Global South and the Global Anglican Future Conference, and has been involved in the Anglican realignment.
-Archbishop James Wong attended GAFCON III, in Jerusalem, on 17–22 June 2018.
+Archbishop James Wong attended GAFCON III, in Jerusalem, on 17–22 June 2018, and GAFCON IV in Kigali, on 17-21 April 2023.
 The province was represented at the event by a ten-member delegation, six from Madagascar and four from the Seychelles.